-In this work, we proposed a Transformer-based framework named GTA for anomaly detection, which can automatically learn the dependencies among sensors by utilizing the introduced connection learning policy.
-We also devise a novel Influence Propagation (IP) graph convolution to model the information flow among sensors in the graph.
-Our proposed multi-branch attention mechanism significantly improves the inference speed without sacrificing model performance.
-Extensive experiments on four real-world datasets demonstrated that our method outperformed other state-of-the-arts in prediction accuracy.
+In this work, we proposed GTA, a Transformer-based framework for anomaly detection that uses the introduced connection learning policy to automatically learn sensor dependencies.
+To simulate the information flow among the sensors in the graph, we devised an unique Influence Propagation (IP) graph convolution.
+The inference speed of our proposed multi-branch attention technique is greatly improved without sacrificing model performance.
+Extensive experiments on four real-world datasets demonstrated that our strategy outperformed other state-of-the-art approaches in terms of prediction accuracy.
 We also provided a case study to demonstrate how our approach identifies the anomaly by utilizing our proposed techniques.
 We aim to explore more about combining this approach with the online learning strategy to land it on the mobile IoT scenarios for future work.

 \ifCLASSOPTIONcaptionsoff

 \fi